 I can do all kinds of parties and it is my job to get people sing along and enjoy the groove.
 My style is coffee house/wine bar which is perfect also for House Concerts or Backyard Parties.
 Since I love most kinds of music, I can provide music for any kind of event (including background music).

 What kind of equipment do you provide?
 Do we have to provide anything else?

 Usually, I bring a sound system that accommodates 2 guitars and 2 microphones.
-We can bring along a couple of tambourines and a cajon (a percussion box that you sit on to play) if someone wants to sit in as a drummer for a few songs.
+We can bring along a couple of tambourines and a cajon (a percussion box that you sit on to play) if someone wants to sit in as a "drummer" for a few songs.
 That is usually enough for parties.
-If you have any special requests, I can provide or lease additional equipment, but please be sure to mention that when we plan the party.
+If you have any special requests, I can provide or you can lease additional equipment, but please be sure to mention that when we plan the party.